Archive | Synchronicity

 Peter explained that this gathering was like a mini-Umbrian children’s festival inspired by universal values of Saint Francis of Assisi which are similar to those of the Meher School; and, that periodically the school sponsors a play about the life of Francis performed at various venues, including at The National Shrine of Saint Francis of Assisi, located in San Francisco’s oldest church in the North Beach district.

 I was very surprised when Peter mentioned a national shrine of Saint Francis of Assisi located in San Francisco.
-Though I’ve lived in San Francisco more than fifty years, I don’t remember ever before hearing about such a national shrine.
+Though I’d then lived in San Francisco more than fifty years, I don’t remember ever before hearing about such a national shrine.
 Moreover as Peter described the shrine, I was amazed to learn that it included an almost exact replica of the Porziuncola at Assisi, recently constructed at the instance of former San Francisco supervisor Angela Alioto.

 Peter and I then exchanged stories about our respective springtime visits to Assisi and our heartfelt affinity with Saint Francis.
 On parting we shared contact information.

-A few days later, I received an email invitation from from Peter’s friend and colleague, Terry, to tour the San Francisco Porziuncola shrine, which I quickly accepted.
-Terry, is both music director of the Meher School’s sponsoring non-profit organization, Sufism Reoriented, and a member of the Knights of St. Francis, a volunteer organization which helps safeguard the national shrine.
+A few days later, I received an email invitation from Peter’s friend and colleague, Terry, to tour the San Francisco Porziuncola shrine, which I quickly accepted.
+Terry, was both music director of the Meher School’s sponsoring non-profit organization, Sufism Reoriented, and a member of the Knights of St. Francis, a volunteer organization which helps safeguard the national shrine.

 The tour proved magical for me.
 With Terry and Peter as guides, I beheld for the first time the San Francisco “Porziuncola Nuova”.
 Before entering, I noticed carved in Italian on the second marble step a quote from Francesco: “Vi voglio tutti in Paradiso” [“I want you ALL in Paradise”].
 On learning what those words meant, I experienced instant heart-felt emotion and tears.